Mico27/gbs-DynamicProjectilePlugin/README.md

 |---|---|---|---|
 | `core/projectiles.c` | 1,293 | 1,208 | +85 |

-Modules that replace or patch a stock engine file only cost the *difference*: the stock version's bank 0 bytes were being spent anyway.
+A module that replaces a stock engine file costs only the *difference*, because the stock version's bank 0 bytes were being spent anyway.

 <details><summary>How this was measured</summary>

 GB Studio 4.3.0-e1, default engine settings.
-Each module is compiled with the toolchain and flags GB Studio itself uses, and the `A _HOME size` record SDCC writes into the resulting `.rel` object is read back; the stock column is the same compile of the engine file this module replaces.
+Each module was compiled with the toolchain and flags GB Studio itself uses, and the bank 0 size the compiler recorded was read back.
+The stock column is the same compile of the engine file the module replaces.

-The "free" figure is a stock project with this plugin and nothing else.
-Your own number will differ: other plugins, and any engine settings that change what the core compiles, move it independently of this plugin.
+The "free" figure assumes a stock project with this plugin and nothing else.
+Your own number will differ, because other plugins and any engine settings that change what the core compiles move it too.

 </details>
 <!-- BANK0:END -->